Nacho114/sqlwhisper/README.md

 The project is split into two parts:

-1. A simple workflow that goes from text to `pd.DataFrame`
+1. SQL Whisper: a [workflow](sqlwhisper/workflow.py) that goes from text to `pd.DataFrame`
-2. A small problem set to study edge cases in the text to sql problem space.
+2. A small [problem set](./PROBLEM.md) to [study](solutions/) edge cases in the text to sql problem space.

 > The only code and ideas that were generated with llm's are under `populate_db` and some .md formatting.
 > Everything else was written without gpt.

 ### SQL Whisper

-This is a simple mock workflow to read from an PostgreSQL database with futures data via natural language.
-It uses llamaindex under the hood.
+1. User inputs query
+2. LLM validates it
+3. If valid, creates SQL query
+4. SQL query is executed.

 ![image](./workflow.png)

-### Problem set

-The documentation for this can be found here [problem](./PROBLEM.md).

 ## Missing features

+- Better file organization
 - Error handling (e.g. try catch during sql execution)
 - Linting/Formatting
 - Comments